Phylogenetic invariants: straightforward from the general Markov to equivariant models: Preliminaries

-We define the $G$-equivariant substitution model by taking $G$-invariant normalized vectors as root distributions and $G$-equivariant matrices as transition matrices.
-When $G$ is the trivial group formed by the neutral element, this model coincides with the one presented above and is known as the \emph{general Markov model}; in section \ref{sec_ex} we present other well-known examples of $G$-equivariant models.
-Given a rooted tree, the set of parameters of the corresponding $G$-equivariant model is $Par_G(T)= sW^G \times \prod_{e\in E(T)} \MM^G$.
-The corresponding parameterization map is
+We define the \emph{$G$-equivariant substitution model} by taking $G$-invariant normalized vectors as root distributions and $G$-equivariant matrices as transition matrices.
+When $G$ is the trivial group formed by the neutral element, this model coincides with the one presented above and is known as the \emph{general Markov model}.

+\begin{ex} \rm We present some of the well-known equivariant models on the set of states $\Sigma=\{\texttt{A,C,G,T}\}$, arising from biological studies.
+We consider subgroups $G$ of the permutation group $\mathfrak{S}_{4}$ as follows.